Online Mastering Multiple Choice Exam Course

 The course website will be open for three weeks after the course start date.
 The Mastering the MCQ Exam course is delivered using a distance format via eClass (The University of Alberta's online learning platform).
 The course consists of six (6) learning modules and a practice MCQ physiotherapy exam.

 All content is delivered asynchronously meaning there is no requirement to be online at a specific class date and time.
 The learning modules are self-paced.
-Each student completes the modules on their own, prior to the practice exam which is scheduled near the end of each course.
-Content is accessible twenty four (24) hours-a-day from any location with an internet connection.
+Each student completes the modules on their own, before the practice exam which is scheduled near the end of each course.
+Content is accessible twenty-four (24) hours a day from any location with an internet connection.

 Each module consists of online lectures and a self‐directed learning activity.
-Students are fully responsible for completing learning activities and to regularly check the course eClass website for updates or announcements.
+Students are fully responsible for completing learning activities and regularly checking the course eClass website for updates or announcements.

 Contact